-CLEP, life experience, work experience, internships, advanced placement and other external credit may substitute for major courses if approved by the department.
+CLEP, Work/Life Experience, internships, advanced placement and other external credit may substitute for major courses if approved by the department.

 Management and Organizational Behavior majors who elect to earn a second major in the Department of Undergraduate Business must complete "specialization courses" for the second business major.
 Specialization courses may only be used to satisfy the requirement for one business major.